deev/tahoe-lafs/docs/specifications/leasedb.rst

 • **NONE** → **STATE_COMING**

-    trigger: A new share is being created.
+    trigger: A new share is being created, as explicitly signalled by a client invoking a creation command, *or* the accounting crawler discovers an incomplete share.

     implementation:

     1. Add an entry to the leasedb with **STATE_COMING**.

-    2. Begin writing the store objects to hold the share.
+    2. (In case of explicit creation) begin writing the store objects to hold the share.

 • **STATE_STABLE** → **STATE_COMING**

-    trigger: a mutable share is being modified.
+    trigger: A mutable share is being modified, as explicitly signalled by a client invoking a modification command.

     implementation: